-Are you registered to vote?
+Are you registered to vote or not sure if you are registered?
 Electors can register to vote at City Hall during regular business hours.
 Proof of Residence will be required to complete your registration.
+Electors can also register/check registration at Myvote.wi.gov

 Have you moved or changed your name?
 If so, you will be required to re-register prior to receiving a ballot.

-Can’t make it to City Hall to register?
-Electors can register at Myvote.wi.gov Proof of Residence is required to complete your registration.
-Print the registration form, sign and date, and mail to City Hall with proof of residence.
-Or complete the registration form HERE, sign and mail with proof of residence to City Hall, 105 N Dickason Blvd Columbus WI 53925 ATTN: Elections
+Can't make it to City Hall to register?
+Print the registration form, sign and mail with proof of residence to City Hall, 105 N Dickason Blvd Columbus WI 53925 ATTN: Elections NO LATER THAN OCTOBER 14, 2020!

-Late Registration: Electors who register to vote between July 23 - August 7 must do so in the Clerk’s office.
-Registrations received (postmarked) after July 22 will be considered late and must be completed in the Clerk’s office.
+Late Registration: Electors who wish to register to vote after October 15 must do so in the Clerk's office.
+Registrations postmarked after October 15 will be considered late and must be completed in the Clerk's office.

-No registration will take place after August 7, except at the Polls on Election Day.
+No registration can take place after October 30, 2020, except at the Polls on Election Day.
+All Electors will have to wait their turn to enter the Polling Place.

 The City Clerk’s office is a central hub of information for the community.
 The City Clerk is an appointed role that has responsibilities laid out in Wisconsin Statutes Sec.
 62.09(11).
 In addition to those duties, the Clerk’s office also processes licensing and permits, oversees elections, and more.